-Any vaccinations and/or immunizations or additional clinical specific requirements are not included in the Laboratory Fees or tuition on the Enrollment Agreement and must be covered by each student.
-Furthermore, students who do not provide proof that they have the recommended vaccinations/ Titers and may at minimum be required to follow different procedures while performing certain medical proficiency checkpoints and or not be allowed to attend, a clinical site.
+Furthermore, students who do not provide proof that they have the recommended vaccinations, titers and/or boosters may be required to follow different protocols or procedures while performing certain medical proficiency checkpoints in the classroom or at a clinical site.
 For example, if you can't get the flu vaccine due to allergic reactions, you may be required to wear a mask and or other PPE deemed necessary by the clinical site throughout your rotation.
-If a clinical facility recommends additional specific requirements in order to participate at the clinical site, failure to adhere to requirements may enable the student from participating at the clinical and thus student may be withdrawn from the program.
+If a clinical site establishes additional specific requirements to participate at the site, including all requirements associated with the COVID-19 virus, failure to adhere to requirements may prevent the student from participating at the clinical site and thus the student may be withdrawn from the program.